-Prerequisite: None | Advisory: ART 201
+Prerequisite: None | Advisory: ART 201 Lecture: 2 hrs, Lab: 2 hrs

 Introduction to principles, elements, and practices of painting.
 Focus on exploration of painting materials, perceptual skills and color theory, paint mixing and technique, as well as creative responses to materials and subject matter.
 Historical and contemporary styles of painting from great works of the human imagination which will be studied in relation to painting techniques.